-The Organization's response to the findings identified in our audit is described in the accompanying corrective action plan.
-The Organization's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Organization's response to the internal control over financial reporting findings identified in our audit described in the accompanying schedule of findings and questioned costs.
+The Organization's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.